kuczera/intergraph/README.md

 # Intergraph

 This repository contains project files for both [frontend](./intergraph-frontend) and [backend](./intergraph-backend).
-You can find more detailed information about how to build and deploy the corresponding solutions there.
+You can find more detailed information about how to build and deploy the corresponding solutions in their directories.

 ## Local Test Deployment